HCLOpenBMC/documents/design/EEPROM-byte-type-identification.md

 for all the platforms.

 Following modules will be updated for this implementation
+* phosphor-dbus-interface
+* phosphor-networkd
 * Entity-manager
-* Machine layer

 ## Alternatives Considered

-An approach has been tried with identifying the EEPROM byte type from the platform specific service and added probe field with compatible string in entity-manager platform specific config file.
+1) An approach has been tried with identifying the EEPROM byte type from the platform specific service and added probe field with compatible string in entity-manager platform specific config file.
 But, In entity-manager dbus properties doesn't have write permission.
 So EEPROM byte type cannot be updated in dbus property.

+2) The flag has been created to enable the EEPROM device byte identification service in entity-manager config file.
+If the flag is set in entity-manager configuration, the particular machine specific service will be be executed.
+   If not set the existing logic will be executed.

+   The platform specific service shall execute the script which parses the NIC manufacturer information like Broadcom or Mellanox from NIC information and get the EEPROM device byte type can be identified as single byte (Broadcom) or two byte(Mellanox).

+   This service will return the output (single byte or two byte) to the service initiated from FruDevice and get the byte type using sdbusplus call and updated those byte type information in FruDevice D-bus.
+Finally the FRU device will read and use the byte type(single byte or two byte)from the D-bus.

 This new generic function creation approach in entity-manager can be more suitable to handle EEPROM device byte type identification.

 ## Impacts

-This is for machine specific so less impact.
+This is generic way to detect the model ID so less impact.

 ## Testing